jrasmusson/ios-starter-kit/basics/CoreData/README.md

 ## Generated Classes

 Now this is fine, but to give us some additional type safety CoreData lets you generated classes off of your data model.

-By selecting your data entity and clicking `Editor > Create NSManagedObject Subclass...` Xcode will produce x2 files.
+Xcode generates these for you automatically and stories them in derivedData.

 A class for you to do your customization and helpers.